MarkMurillo/android_jni_example/README.md

  - Passing/handling different Java primitives in C
  - Handling different C primitives passed to Java

-Note: This does not use cmake.
-Please see my other project for kotlin/cmake combo.
+**Note: This does not use cmake.
+Please see my other project https://github.com/MarkMurillo/android_jni_swig_example for a more modern build process.**